dalzilio/mcc/README.md

 # MCC

 MCC is a High-Level Net "Blaster" for the Model-Checking Contest (MCC).
+This tool can be used to unfold a PNML file (such as used for colored models in the MCC) into a Petri net.
+We support the generation of Petri nets in both the TINA (.net) and LOLA input formats.

 We use the term *blaster*, instead of *unfolding*, to underline the fact that our translation is very crude.
 A comparable tool is *andl*, distributed with